deficollective/defiscan/src/content/protocols/sky.md

 Sky has a centralized dependency in Circle and its `USDC` stablecoin token.
 This is because users can mint `USDS` from `USDC` at a fixed 1:1 rate.
 This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
 This conversion may be stopped or paused in an emergency Sky Governance proposal.
 There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
 Nonetheless, at the time of writing this debt ceiling is high enough that it does not prevent that more than 50% of the collateral in Sky is backed by `USDC`.
 The ceiling is explained further in the [dependencies](#dependencies) section.

 The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
 The Chronicol protocol uses a system of hosted by various third-parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
 Validators push price updates on-chain.
-We found that a centralized Chornicle multisig may control which validators may take part in the concensus.
-However, any changes to the validator set is subject to a 7 days exit-window.
-We therefore assessed that Chronicle is a Stage 1 dependency and explain it in details in the [dependencies](#dependencies) section.
+We found that any changes to the validator set is subject to a 7 days exit-window.
+We therefore assessed that Chronicle is a Stage 1 dependency and explain it in details in a [dedicated report](./chronicle.md).

 An Oracle Security Module (`OSM`) enforces a 1-hour delay on price updates and the Sky governance can freeze the current price to prevent further updates in case of emergency.
 The price feed provider could be changed through a governance proposal.